EtchedPixels/Fuzix-Compiler-Kit/README.md

 ### Storage classes

-auto, static, extern, typedef
+auto, static, extern, typedef, register

-register is accepted.
+register is dependent upon the backend and currently only used for local variables (register arguments will become auto).

 ### C Syntax